Pabau GO app

 Implementing symptom tracking in your clinic workflow

-Successful symptom tracking requires clear protocols.
-Distribute the tracker at the end of the appointment: “I’d like you to fill this out every day for the next two weeks.
+Successful symptom tracking needs clear protocols.
+Hand out the tracker at the end of the appointment: “I’d like you to fill this out every day for the next two weeks.
 Bring it back at your next visit so we can review the patterns together.”
-Emphasize that symptom tracking is part of treatment, not burden-it makes the next appointment more efficient and focused.
+Frame tracking as part of treatment rather than a chore, because it makes the next appointment more efficient and focused.

-For digital workflows, integrate the ADHD symptom tracker as a patient portal form that patients access before their appointment.
-This pre-populates the chart and allows clinicians to review data during the visit without manual transcription.
+For digital workflows, add the ADHD symptom tracker as a patient portal form that patients complete before their appointment.
+This pre-populates the chart and lets clinicians review the data during the visit without manual transcription.

 What is an ADHD symptom tracker used for?

-An ADHD symptom tracker documents daily or weekly symptom severity, medication effects, mood, and sleep to provide clinicians with objective data between appointments.
+An ADHD symptom tracker documents daily or weekly symptom severity, medication effects, mood, and sleep to give clinicians objective data between appointments.
 This guides treatment adjustments, medication titration, and therapy planning.

 How often should I track ADHD symptoms?

 Daily tracking is ideal for the first 2-4 weeks after starting or changing medication, as it captures the most detailed pattern.
-Once stabilized, weekly tracking or summary entries are sufficient for ongoing monitoring.
+Once symptoms are stable, weekly tracking or summary entries are enough for ongoing monitoring.

 Can an ADHD symptom tracker help diagnose ADHD?

 No. A symptom tracker supports monitoring and treatment planning but does not diagnose ADHD.
-Diagnosis requires a formal clinical assessment by a qualified healthcare provider using standardized diagnostic criteria and instruments (e.g., DSM-5, ASRS-v1.1).
+Diagnosis requires a formal clinical assessment by a qualified healthcare provider using standardized diagnostic criteria and instruments (for example, DSM-5 and the ASRS-v1.1).

 Should children and adults use the same tracker?

 Ideally, trackers should be tailored to the presentation.
 Children often show overt hyperactivity, so trackers emphasize observable behaviors.
-Adults with ADHD more often experience internal restlessness and time blindness, which require different wording.
+Adults more often experience internal restlessness and time blindness, which need different wording.
 Many clinicians use a hybrid version that adapts by age.

 What medication information should be tracked?